AiKuroyake/AiKuroyake.github.io/cmdline_course.md

 ## **WEEK 1:** Introduction to Command Line Environments

 We started by setting our environment.
-I did not have to bother about it since I had already been using Pop!\_OS
+I did not have to bother about it since I had already been using Pop!\_OS.
+Then we tried our very first commands to navigate the system and work with files and directories.

 ### List of commands we learned